mantorok1/homebridge-omnilink-platform/README.md

 |`showOmniEvents`|No|boolean|Show Omni notification events in the Homebridge log|`false`|
 |`clearCache`|No|boolean|Clear all the plugin's cached accessories from Homebridge to force full discovery of accessories on restart|`false`|

-*TIP:* The area, zone, button and unit numbers are displayed in the Homebridge logs when it starts up.
+*TIP:* The area, zone, button, unit and themostat numbers are displayed in the Homebridge logs when it starts up.

 ### Pushover Notification Configuration
 This plugin can be configured to send Push notifications to your phone when alarms are trigggered or the system encounters troubles.
 To do this you'll need a [Pushover](https://pushover.net) account.
 The following describes the configuration options available: